Welcome from The Needlewitch

 Identity, access needs, and communication differences are treated as normal considerations, not special requests.

-You do have to engage with the work.
+You do have to engage with the work ~ and you won’t do it alone.